juanpprieto/hydrogen-liquid-accounts/README.md

 # Hydrogen: Liquid Accounts

 > [!WARNING]
 > This example won't work in development mode because liquid forms (login, register...) include a captcha that checks for domain inconsistencies on submition.
 It should work ok once the hydrogen project is deployed to Oxygen.
+In special cases, a `bypass_customer_filter` flag could be set in a staging store to allow this to work on dev.

 [Check out Hydrogen docs](https://shopify.dev/custom-storefronts/hydrogen) [Get familiar with Remix](https://remix.run/docs/en/v1)